IELTS Essay Topics with sample answer.

 - Hits: 24880

 You should spend about 40 minutes on this task.

 Write about the following topic:

 Many city planners’ new designs include setting up schools, markets and commercial places (like offices) in different areas of the city rather than placing them in a place.

 Do you think it will help the city dwellers?
 If so, how?

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-To begin with, though traditional cities are initially planned to have commercial buildings located in the centre of the city, to be away from the main residential area, in a few years, the structure of the city changes and it becomes more unplanned city than ever.
-It is natural that parents would prefer to send their children to a nearby school while shoppers would love to shop from around the corner.
+To begin with, though traditional cities are initially planned to have commercial buildings located in the centre of the city, to be away from the main residential area, in a few years, the structure of the city changes and it becomes a more unplanned city than ever.
+Naturally, parents would prefer to send their children to a nearby school while shoppers would love to shop from around the corner.
 As a consequence, residential areas at a time become semi-commercial areas and traffic congestion kills people’s valuable time.
-In such cities, pollution increases and a few percentages of landlords get higher commercial rents while others do not.
+In such cities, pollution increases and a few per cent of landlords get higher commercial rents while others do not.

-To conclude, the modern city planning that supports the location of commercial entities and public services to be built in various areas of the city rather than having those altogether offers numerous advantages to the local authorities including less traffic jam, better public facilities, fair rent and future expansion of the city.
+To conclude, modern city planning that supports the location of commercial entities and public services to be built in various areas of the city rather than having those altogether offers numerous advantages to the local authorities including better traffic conditions, more reliable public facilities, fair rent and better future expansion of the city.